-Schizophrenia: a detailed look at the potential explanations and treatments of the disorder as well as the issues surrounding it
+- Schizophrenia: a detailed look at the potential explanations and treatments of the disorder as well as the issues surrounding it - Forensic psychology, including offender profiling, psychological explanations for criminal behaviour, custodial sentencing and restorative justice.

 Assessment Three two hour papers, each contributing 33.3% of the A Level consisting of short answer and multiple choice questions as well as some extended writing questions.